 While complete collapse is rare, and major ponding will likely be spotted beforehand, the weight of excess water can put structural components under such stress that they need to be replaced.
 This can be troubling from a financial and a liability perspective, and replacing structural components will likely disrupt business.

 It’s important to address ponding before water weight can begin to cause these structural problems, or repair may be very expensive.
+Ensuring proper roof drainage can make all the difference.

 There are many thirsty creatures who are looking for a safe spot to take a drink right now.
 You don’t want them to come to think of your roof as their personal watering hole.
 But mammals, birds and even insects will be drawn to constant sources of water.
 Once established, they may be troublesome to remove.